 Canada and the U.S. were facing two major challenges in the Columbia Basin after the Second World War.

+First, the Columbia River was causing periodic and sometimes devastating flooding.
 Second, an upswing in the economy and population increased the need for additional energy sources.